 Response: Not accepted.
-The provisions of section 42 of the Act will override the provisions of the newly inserted section 8G in light of the established overriding clause in section 41(2) of the Act which clearly states that any of the re-organisation rules, including section 42, would override any other provision in the Act unless stated otherwise.
-It is however important to note that there could be other issues regarding the interaction between the reorganisation rules and the calculation of CTC which will be considered for submission in a future Budget Review cycle.
+The provisions of section 42 of the Act will override the provisions of the newly inserted section 8G in light of the current overriding provision in section 41(2) of the Act which clearly states that any of the reorganisation rules, including section 42, override any other provision in the Act unless stated otherwise.
+It is however important to note that there could be other issues regarding the interaction between the re-organisation rules and the calculation of CTC which will be considered in a future Budget Review cycle.